chem330/chem330.github.io/nitrate/index.md

 # Procedure

-## Samples

-Collect samples from a location of your choice for this experiment.
-Some options are:
-- Water fountain in ASB
-- Tap water from your home
-- Water from Cullowhee Creek
-- Water from the Tuckasegee River
-- Others are OK too
+The notebook template for this lab can be found on [GitHub](https://raw.githubusercontent.com/chem330/chem330.github.io/main/nitrate/nitrate-notebook.jl).

 ## Standard Preparation

-**A a 500-mg L$^{-1}$ NO$_3^-$ stock solution has been prepared for you.**
+**A ~500-mg L$^{-1}$ NO$_3^-$ stock solution has been prepared for you.**

-1. Prepare a 10-ppm nitrate intermediate stock solution using the stock solution.
+1. Prepare a ~10-ppm nitrate intermediate stock solution using the 500-ppm stock solution provided.
+You will need about 50 ml of this solution.
 2. Using your intermediate stock solution, prepare 5 standards with concentrations ranging from (approximately) 0--10 mg L$^{-1}$.
 Make 25 mL of each solution, and remember that $C_1V_1 = C_2V_2$.

 ## Determination of Nitrate